attainu-falcon/falcon-course-module/coding-challenges/README.md

 Use AJAX to call the Github users API at https://api.github.com/users.
 Obtain a list of users from the API and show them in Bootstrap cards.

-# Challenge 12 - Hamming distance
+# Challenge 12 - Anagram

 Given 2 strings, find whether one is an anagram of the other.